 - Dosimetry and treatment planning for molecular radiotherapies (theranostics)

-- Quantitative PET imaging and pharmacokinetic modelling
+- Quantitative PET and SPECT imaging and pharmacokinetic modelling

 - Implementation of novel methods and processing techniques for nuclear medicine imaging